 Why Do Couriers Have Such a High Risk of Dog Attacks?

 Anyone who works for USPS, DHL, Fedex or UPS knows that aggressive dogs should be avoided at all costs.
 Many of these delivery workers also realize that a sweet dog could turn vicious with little notice.
 The problem is that many of these animals are highly territorial, and they view the courier as a threat.
 With the large number of dogs anyone in this profession faces each day, it’s no wonder that so many delivery couriers are bitten each year.

 If you’ve been bitten, turn to an experienced dog bite attorney for help.
+We serve many areas across South Carolina including dog bite lawyers in Myrtle Beach and dog bite lawyers in Murrells Inlet.
 Remember: you have the right to file a claim at work and to take legal action against the dog’s owner.
 843-839-4111